 Williams is optimistic about research coming out of Swiss “forest kindergartens,” programs where kids spend almost the entire school day — regardless of weather — in the woods.
 The data indicates that young children in these programs, which are starting to find an audience in America as well, develop a greater capacity to regulate their emotions, self-soothe, and engage in teamwork.
 Evidence is mounting that setting may matter more than the curriculum or, in a sense, serve as a vital teaching aid.

-But not all benefits of nature exposure are mental.
+But not all the benefits of nature exposure are mental.
 There are concrete and easily understood physical benefits to fresh air for growing children.
-Research now shows that some of the nature-induced perks that kids had 300 years ago, before the urbanization brought forth by the Industrial Revolution, are gone; sacrificed to the march of progress.
+Research now shows that some of the nature-induced perks that kids had 300 years ago, before the urbanization brought forth by the Industrial Revolution, are gone — sacrificed to the march of progress.

-Take Asthma, the world’s most common chronic childhood disease and a source of difficulty for millions.
+Take asthma, the world’s most common chronic childhood disease and a source of difficulty for millions.
 One study in Europe found that growing up on a farm protects against the development of asthma, hay fever, and atopic sensitization like eczema because the kids are exposed to more microbial compounds (think: soil and farm animals), which are believed to stimulate the immune system.
 Researchers surveyed more than 3,500 parents with children aged 6 to 13, who live in the rural areas of Switzerland, Austria, and Germany.
 They surveyed both farming and non-farming families.
-The scientists showed that the children who were exposed to farm environments like stables the longest (five years) had the lowest frequencies of asthma, hay fever, and atopic sensitization.
+The scientists showed that the children who were exposed to farm environments, such as stables, for the longest (five years) had the lowest frequencies of asthma, hay fever, and atopic sensitization.

-Another study out of Italy in 2014, investigated whether childhood asthma could be related to Vitamin D deficiency.
-Science has already demonstrated that Vitamin D is an essential nutrient that’s mainly acquired through sunlight, so the premise is that our increasingly indoor-centric lives could be contributing to the development of asthma in our kids.
-Plus, doctors already know, through several epidemiological studies, that low Vitamin D levels during a woman’s pregnancy are inversely associated with her child’s risk of developing respiratory infections and wheezing.
-The results of the 2014 study suggest an association strong enough to warrant more research on the topic, and the researchers called for randomized, double-blinded, controlled trials to determine Vitamin D’s role in childhood asthma.
+Another study out of Italy in 2014, investigated whether childhood asthma could be related to vitamin D deficiency.
+Science has already demonstrated that vitamin D is an essential nutrient that’s mainly acquired through sunlight, so the premise is that our increasingly indoor-centric lives could be contributing to the development of asthma in our kids.
+Plus, doctors already know, through several epidemiological studies, that low vitamin D levels during a woman’s pregnancy are inversely associated with her child’s risk of developing respiratory infections and wheezing.
+The results of the 2014 study suggest an association strong enough to warrant more research on the topic, and the researchers called for randomized, double-blind, controlled trials to determine vitamin D’s role in childhood asthma.

 Until then, Williams says our kids’ connection with nature starts with us.
 “It’s part of our job as parents to foster that in our children’s lives.”